Sunday, April 18, 2010

 After the MOG they attempt to act within the loose definition of working together to make decisions.
 He boosts her up to a fire escape to B&E their next location; he doesn't usurp her but they do it together.
 Earlier, it is her idea to visit Holbrooke for help (something Phil is not, after the fact, in favor of).
 Later it's Phil's idea to visit Holbrooke, but this time with her agreement.

 Before the MOG they act unilaterally, after the MOG they act bilaterally.
-It is by working together, and not taking the other for granted but cooperatively surprising the other, that they accomplish their mission.
+It is by working together, and not taking the other for granted but cooperatively surprising the other, that they accomplish their mission, and end up rolling in the grass in each other's arms in their front yard.
+The romance, and presumably the s-x is back.
+No sequel is planned.

 No comments: